rajabrehan/ToBeeContinued/README.md

 ### Inspiration

 We were inspired by Wattpad's creative outlet for letting authours tell stories and realized that people deserve to read stories tailored to their own needs too.
 "To Bee Continued" helps people not only get the ball rolling when it comes to producing scripts, visual graphics, and general flow of plot, but also provides ready to access entertainment for all users.
-It is very excited and is all working within our cute Bee themed website!
+It is a very excited website and is all working within our cute Bee themed website!

 ## Our Team